altocodenl/tagaway/readme.md

    - See previous uploads.
    - Auto rotate based on metadata.
    - Allow to go back to browse while files are being uploaded in the background.
-   - Refresh list of pics periodically if there's an upload in the background.
+   - Refresh list of pivs periodically if there's an upload in the background.
-   - Show thumbnail of last picture on each upload.
+   - Show thumbnail of last piv on each upload.
    - Cancel current upload.
-After cancelling, show snackbar that indicates how many pictures were uploaded for the given upload.
+After cancelling, show snackbar that indicates how many pivs were uploaded for the given upload.
    - Mobile: show upload box as folders only, since there's no dropdown or perhaps no folders.
-   - Snackbar with success message when pics are finished uploading.
+   - Snackbar with success message when pivs are finished uploading.
    - Show errors.

 - Account & payment